Given the fact that benchmarking is one of the most prevailing RIS3 methods

 can export his input data to an .xlsx file in order to keep the changes

-he may have done.
+he may have made.
 Moreover, the app gives the user the opportunity to

 export his benchmarking exercise to a .doc report.
 The generated file